edmerix/bash_scripts/README.md

 A (colorful) CLI for browsing the most recent headlines from the New York Times.

-Need to get/set your own [API key](https://developer.nytimes.com) on line 17 for this to function.
+Requires [jq](https://stedolan.github.io/jq/download/) to be installed, and you need to get/set your own [API key](https://developer.nytimes.com) on line 14 for this to function.

 Flags: